MatteoPM/481-Assignment/README.md

     11. Click the "Events" button from the bottom nav bar\
     12. Select the "Your RSVPs" section at the top of the screen\
     13. Scroll through the event(s) you've chosen to attend

+These are the primary tasks of the app, but we have implemented more that you are free to explore.
+Anything we have not implemented for the sake of time will be indicated by an "Under Development" message.